fizt656/compextractor/README.md

 # Competency Extractor

 This is a prototype tool for extracting student competency insights from audio recordings of student presentations or discussions.
-It now supports multi-speaker analysis through diarization.
+It now supports multi-speaker analysis through diarization and includes a new data output mode with radar graph visualizations.

 ## Prerequisites